 Types of Credit Used – 10%

-Types of credit include credit cards, retail credit accounts, mortgages, installment loans, and consumer finance accounts.
+There are many types of credit on your report.
+The most common types of credit include credit cards, retail credit accounts, mortgages, installment loans, and consumer finance accounts.

 In addition to the types of credit, your FICO score will also encompass the number of each type of credit, how often they are used, and any recent information for them.